-Section 2524 (Vocational Nurse) & Section 2579.10 (PT):
+Section 2524 (Vocational Nurse)

-Disciplinary Guidelines and Uniform Standards Related to Regarding Substance- Abuseing Licensees.
+Disciplinary Guidelines and Uniform Standards Regarding Substance-Abusing Licensees.

-In reaching a decision on a disciplinary action under the Administrative Procedure Act (Government Code section 11400 et seq.) the Board shall utilize the disciplinary guidelines entitled "Disciplinary Guidelines and Uniform Standards Related to Regarding Substance-Abuseing Licensees" (Rev. 6/20/11OAL insert effective date), which are hereby incorporated by reference.
-The Disciplinary Guidelines apply to all Disciplinary matters; The Uniform Standards apply to a substance abusing licensee.
+In reaching a decision on a disciplinary action under the Administrative Procedure Act (Government Code section 11400 et seq.) the Board shall utilize the disciplinary guidelines entitled "Disciplinary Guidelines and Uniform Standards Regarding Substance-Abusing Licensees" (Rev. 10/01/2024), which are hereby incorporated by reference.
+The Disciplinary Guidelines apply to all Disciplinary matters; the Uniform Standards apply to a substance abusing licensee.